h4koo/ANPI_Proyecto2/code/README.txt

 >./proyecto2

-When you run proyecto2 you will only receive the demo code of the imageopening up on a viewer.
+When you run proyecto2 you will only receive the demo code of the image opening up on a viewer.

 +++++++++++++++++++++++++++++++++ Benchmarks +++++++++++++++++++++++++++++++++++++++++++++++++++++